Ancient Hue Garden Houses

 Rooms

 This is a small collection of beautifully restored former Royal Homes and wooden houses, comprising five garden houses – the most spacious – and four French colonial-style villas.
-All showcase traditional and artisanal details fit for royalty, and offer an insight into the traditional Mandarin lifestyle once unique to Hue.
+All showcase traditional and artisanal details fit for royalty, like incredibly intricate handpainted walls, and offer an insight into the traditional Mandarin lifestyle once unique to Hue.

-Two of the garden houses are one-bedroom residences, aimed at couples and honeymooners.
+The garden houses are unlike any hotel room I've seen, quite breathtaking in person.
+Two of them are one-bedroom residences, aimed at couples and honeymooners.
 Lavish Kim Phung is inspired by the Nguyen Dynasty and decorated with watercolour murals, and boasts its own courtyard garden with a tub.
 The beautifully calm Ngu Binh has a kingsize bed and small dining table.

 The other three have a pair of bedrooms apiece, which can be booked individually, and also work well for families if both rooms are taken together.
 Bach Ma features two kingsize beds each with a private terrace and a Jacuzzi tub in the ensuite bathroom.
 Truong Tien is themed with musical instruments and portraits of performers.
 It has one double and one twin room (and a bathroom for each), while floral-accented Vong Canh has one kingsize and one double bedroom.

 Some just have showers, others have showers and bathtubs; all rooms and suites come with private terraces, a few have Jacuzzi tubs, too.
-Everything has been carefully thought through and is immaculately maintained.
+You can tell every detail has been carefully thought through and is immaculately maintained.

 Features include: